cognifloyd/stackstorm-typeform/README.md

 See the Sensors and Actions sections below for configuration details.

+**Note** : When modifying the configuration in `/opt/stackstorm/configs/` please
+           remember to tell StackStorm to load these new values by running `st2ctl reload --register-configs`

 ## Sensors

 This pack ships with a sensor that checks the Typeform API for submissions to a given form, then compares that list against a MySQL database.
 If the submission is not yet in the database, it submits a trigger with the information from the submission.
 Currently the sensor is limited to a specific format of the form.
 Required fields in the config file are: